sebastianruizva/JMidiSequencer/README.md

 # JMidiSequencer Beta

-A simple MIDI Sequencer based on JAVA 9 using the MVC architecture.
+Multi-track MIDI Sequencer based on JAVA 9 using the MVC architecture.
+Developed alongside Joseph Annis, jMidiSequencer was a great playground to learn about audio processing with Java.
+It supports several features such as a terminal and GUI views, the ability to import, play, edit and export multi-track midi files, real-time visualization and more.

 **JAVA DOC for reference in folder: /doc**